Ir para o conteúdo Ir para o rodapé

 Response Time, Follow-Up, and Speed: The American Sales Standard Most International Companies Underestimate

-Sales responsiveness in the U.S. is one of the most underestimated factors in international expansion.
+Sales responsiveness in the US is one of the most underestimated factors in international expansion.

 Many companies entering the American market believe their biggest challenges will be: